Roll7: History

 Also in 2015, Roll7 began working with the publisher 505 Games on a game that would be "much bigger" than Roll7's forgone games and supported by the UK Games Fund.
 This was later announced as Laser League and released in May 2018.
-In August that year, Roll7 transferred all development duties for Laser League to 505 Games, citing that it had to take a break from game development.
+In August of that year, Roll7 transferred all development duties for Laser League to 505 Games, citing that it had to take a break from game development.

 The studio released RunMe, a free puzzle video game largely developed by Ribbins, in April 2020.
-In July that year, Roll7 signed with Private Division for a "flow state" game.
+In July of that year, Roll7 signed with Private Division for a "flow state" game.
 The two companies announced OlliOlli World in April 2021, expecting to release it later that year.
 In November, Private Division's parent company, Take-Two Interactive, acquired Roll7 and made it part of the publishing label.
+Being part of Private Division allowed the studio to stop seeking publishers for each project as it could stick to one partner with similar values.

+In May 2024, Bloomberg reported that Take-Two planned to close Roll7.
+Later that month, Take-Two CEO Strauss Zelnick denied the studio's closure.
+Roll7 was eventually confirmed to be shut down after Take-Two sold Private Division to an undisclosed buyer in November 2024.

+Operations

+Roll7 operated with via work from home with a few work days in its London offices per month and regular employee meetups elsewhere.
+The studio claimed to provide a "no-crunch culture" and encouraged employees not to work overtime.
+As of February 2023, Roll7 employed 55 people.